chelseajiang822-a11/drankdrunk-alcohol-assistant/README.md

 The main GenAI design choice is structured output.
 The LLM is instructed to return only valid JSON with drink category, estimated ABV, volume, quantity, and confidence level.
 This makes the output easier to evaluate and safer to use in downstream logic.

 GenAI is useful for this task because real drink inputs are often vague or inconsistent.
+The goal is not medical accuracy, but lightweight decision support during informal social situations.

+The project intentionally uses a simple architecture:

+- one Streamlit app
+- one LLM
+- rule-based calculations

+A retrieval system (RAG), multi-agent workflow, or external database would add complexity without improving this narrow workflow.
 A spreadsheet or form-based baseline requires rigid input, while this app can handle natural expressions such as “a couple drinks” or “one strong cocktail.”

 ## 3. Evaluation and Results